JurgenR/aioslsk/docs/source/MESSAGES.rst

 Unknown80 (Code 80)
 -------------------

-Unknown message used by the first client versions.
+Unknown message used by old client versions.
 The client would establish 2 connections to the server: to one it would send the :ref:`Login` message, to the other this message would be sent.
 This second connection seemed to be related to the distributed network as the client would automatically disconnect after :ref:`DistributedAliveInterval` had been reached.
 It would seem like the server would be the client's parent in this case.

 After an interval determined by :ref:`DistributionInterval` the client would send another message over this connection which is described below.
 There's many unknowns in this message and even the types are unknown as many values were just 0, only known value is the last value which is the second listening port these clients used.